Skip to content

 long count(Wrapper<T> queryWrapper);

-Function Description: Queries the total number of records that meet the specified conditions.
+Function Description: Queries the total number of records that match the specified conditions.

-Return Value: The total count of records that match the conditions.
+Return Value: The total number of records that match the conditions.

 Parameter Description: